jatin69/FTP/readme.md

 A client-server Implementation of the File Transfer Protocol closely following [RFC-959](https://tools.ietf.org/html/rfc959) and [Beej's Guide](https://beej.us/guide/bgnet/html/multi/index.html).

-Checkout the extented todoList [here](./todoList.md)
+Checkout the extented todoList [here](./todoList.md).

+## Demo

+Screenshots / screencasts coming soon.

 ## How to make

+- `git clone` and `cd` in the folder
-- make sure you have `make` installed
-- then simply clone the project and run `make -s` in the folder
+- make sure you have `make` installed, then run `make -s`
-- it'll give you two executables `./bin/server` and `./bin/client`
+- it'll give you two executables in the bin folder

 ## How to Run

-- go to bin folder `cd ./bin`
+- go to where executable live `cd ./bin`
 - `server` can be started as `./server <servePort[9000]>`
 - `client` can be started as `./client <serverIP> <serverPort[9000]>`
 - For localhost you can use `./server 9000` and `./client 127.0.0.1 9000`